We have all heard the phrase “time in the market trumps timing the market.”

 While it’s true that most hedge funds can’t beat index funds, there are funds that do.

-James Simons started a hedge fund firm, Renaissance Technologies, and their Medallion Fund had one of the most insane runs of any fund I'd ever heard of.
+James Simons started a hedge fund firm, Renaissance Technologies, and their Medallion Fund had one of the most incredible runs of any fund I’d ever heard of.